johnryh/Face_Embedding_GAN/README.md

 ![](Figures/Sample_Space_Convolution.png)

 ## Preparing the Dataset
-We constructed the face masks using landmarks detected by the Dilib face landmark detector (https://github.com/davisking/dlib).
+We added binary face masks to the CELEBA-HQ dataset using landmarks detected by the Dilib face landmark detector (https://github.com/davisking/dlib).
 The files are stored in TfRecord format.
-[Here is the downloadable link](https://deckard.duhs.duke.edu/~yr41/celebaHQ_mask)
+[Here is the downloadable link](https://deckard.duhs.duke.edu/~yr41/celebaHQ_mask).
+Each file contains the same 27000 images but at differnt resolution for data steaming efficiecy.

 ## Training